Finding legitimate coin buyers in East Brunswick NJ takes a little research. Most pawn shops buy coins at melt value and stop there.

 Our East Brunswick location buys the full range of US and foreign coins:

-Gold coins — American Gold Eagles (both bullion and proof), Liberty Head $20 double eagles, Saint-Gaudens $20 double eagles, $10 Indian Eagles, $5 Half Eagles, and older pre-1933 US gold.
+Gold coins: American Gold Eagles (both bullion and proof), Liberty Head 20 dollars double eagles, Saint-Gaudens 20 dollars double eagles, 10 dollars Indian Eagles, 5 dollars Half Eagles, and older pre-1933 US gold.
 Bullion coins are bought close to spot.
 Numismatic gold coins are evaluated for collector value which often exceeds melt.

 What affects coin value